NiravRaiyani/Tank-Level-Control-with-Reinforcment-Learning/README.md

 *This repository is still being updated for detailed explaiation of the system and a batter navigation through the code.
 All the codes have been already uploaded.*

-This repository demonstrates the Reinforcement Learning **TD Q-Learning algorithm** to control the level of the tank
+This repository demonstrates the Reinforcement Learning **TD Q-Learning algorithm** to control the level of the tank.

 # System Information